mkewx/mkewx/_posts/2026-03-08-the-sunday-detention-club.md

 *Everyone looks at her.
 She shrugs.*

-**BASKET CASE:** What?
-I pay attention to things.
+**BASKET CASE:** ...I pay attention to things, too.

 ---

 **THE REBEL** is carving something into the desk with a pen cap.
 He stops and looks out the window.

 **REBEL:** My old man says March weather in Milwaukee is God flipping a coin every morning.
 Yesterday it was **cloudy and blowing 25 mph gusts.** Today it's blue skies and nearly **60 degrees.** Tomorrow?
 Could be anything.
-Could be seventy.
+Could be 70.
 Could snow.
 That's just how it works here.

 **NERD:** Tomorrow's actually looking even warmer.
 Models show **sunny and near 60 again** with southwest winds.
 And the long range has Tuesday pushing into the **mid-60s.** So this warm stretch has legs.

-**REBEL:** Dude.
+**REBEL:** Hey.
+Jagoff.
 I was having a moment.

 **NERD:** Sorry.